ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 added trust anchor.

-\[ TBD: Linus doesn't like this because we're mandating behavior that is not necessarily unsafe.
+\[ TBD: Linus doesn't like this because we're mandating behavior that is not necessarily safe.
 Is it unsafe?
 Not sure.\]

 If a client requested either proof directly from a log or auditor, it would reveal the client's browsing habits to a third party.
 To